acastro2/blog/content/post/senior-engineer/index.md

 draft: true
 ---

 First of all, congratulations!
-You've earned the rank of Senior Engineer.
+You’ve earned the rank of Senior Engineer.
 That's no small feat, and you should be proud of your hard work and dedication.

-However, as you might be wondering, ok, now what's next?
-This is a question that many software engineers ask themselves, and for good reason.
-After all, reaching this point can feel like the pinnacle of their career.
+Now, you might be wondering, "What's next?"
+This is not only a common question but also one that I frequently get asked.
+As a Principal Engineer, I have the great opportunity to mentor many seniors and tech leads.
+That's precisely why I'm writing this blog post—to extend my personal observations to more people who are trying to navigate their next steps in their technology career.

 But the truth is, becoming a senior engineer is only the beginning of a new chapter in your professional journey.
 So, there's no need to be afraid!
 I'm here to help, I will delve into some insights on how you can continue to thrive and achieve even greater success as a Senior Engineer.
 Let's dive in! 👏

-Now that you are a senior, the junior days are over, does that means that you should know everything?
+Now that you are a senior, the junior days are over, does that mean that you should know everything?
 Absolutely not.
 Being a senior is about knowing how much you don't know.
 However, that also means you should be constantly seeking more technical knowledge in both depth and breadth, but what... what does that mean?

 ## Technical Depth and Breadth